curl/curl/docs/BUGS.md

 ## What happens on first filing

- When a new issue is posted in the issue tracker or on the mailing list, the team of developers first need to see the report.
+ When a new issue is posted in the issue tracker or on the mailing list, the team of developers first needs to see the report.
 Maybe they took the day off, maybe they are off in the woods hunting.
 Have patience.
 Allow at least a few days before expecting someone to have responded.